 The imported data will appear in the viewports as a new visual object in the three-dimensional scene and also as an entry in the "Data source" section of the pipeline editor as indicated in the screenshot on the right.
 Note that the program maintains a link to the original file on disk from which it obtained the data.
 Selecting the data source entry in the pipeline editor opens the "External File" panel, which is also visible in the screenshot.
 This panel manages the link to the external data file.
 The tool buttons at the top of the panel let you reload the data from the input file in case it was changed by an external program, or you can pick a different file as data source if desired.
 As you will see, switching the input file is sometimes useful if you have set up a complex data analysis pipeline and want to re-use it on a different input dataset later on.

-OVITO can load and animate simulation trajectories that consist of a sequence of snapshots or frames.
+OVITO can load and animate simulation trajectories that consist of a sequence of frames.
 The following scenarios are supported by the software:

 When importing a new file, the program automatically tries to detect if it is part of a numbered sequence of files

 with similar names.
 To this end, OVITO replaces the last number (if any) in the filename you picked with the wildcard

 * to generate a search pattern, which is used to look in the same directory for other files belonging to the same sequence.

 For instance, if you imported a file named